 #bgoreplies @davidjameslane Object M33 is in my request queue as ID 1574 (exposure=300 seconds filter=LUM)

 The Requested Observations page always has a live listing of the telescope's request queue.

 When the observation actually takes place depends not only the availability of clear weather.
 Every time it’s ready to make an observation, it scans through the queue to see which observations can take place at that moment.
 Then, it plays a "points" game involving a number of factors including the priority (our students and special projects get a higher priority), how far the telescope has to move from its present position, how long the object has been in the queue, and several other factors.
 The request with the highest point score is done.

 Just after your request is done it replies with a live (lower resolution) image and a message like:

 #bgoreplies @davidjameslane I just took this image for you of M33 (ID 1574) in the LUM filter!
 Raw data will be ready in the morning.

 And in the morning after all images are processed, you will be notified:

 #bgoreplies @davidjameslane Your observations are ready - see the Queue and Observer's page on the website

 Look for your observations on the Completed Observations page.
 More recent observations are near the top, but you can search by object name.
-All of this magic happens while most of us are sleeping!
-You are provided both the raw data (a FITS format file) and a jpeg image automatically processed, which usually shows the requested object nicely.
+All of this "magic" happens while most of us are sleeping!
+You are provided both the raw data (a FITS format file) and a jpeg image automatically processed, which usually shows the requested object quite nicely.

 After you have completed observations you can improve them using the #process command.